mihaiolteanu/vuiet/README.md

     scrobbled songs and youtube will find something totally unrelated as a result.

+**vuiet-artist-top-albums-limit** *10*

+    Number of top albums for the given artist.
+    This value is also used in the artist info page (called by `vuiet-artist-info') to display the number of top albums.

 **vuiet-tag-artists-limit** *15*

     Number of artists for the given tag.